 Condition: The gesso detailing on the frame has cracked with age.
 Please see pictures.

-Condition: The backing is a vintage replacement.
+Condition: The original backing has been replaced with cardboard.
 Please See Pictures